js216/CeNTREX/DAQ/README.md

 - general
    - describe Program Organization in the readme
+   - commands should be recorded in the event log
    - make tabs
 - recording
    - Available disk space; current size of dataset.